-- A company that submits false claims can receive heavy civil and even criminal monetary penalties. - False statements contained in a government filing or report could subject the Company or the employee responsible for preparing and submitting the filing or report to civil or criminal penalties. - If you suspect that a false claim has been made, immediately contact the ethics & compliance department or the Ethics & Compliance Hotline at 1-855-932-6675. - Immediately contact legal services if you are contacted by a government agent in connection with an investigation of Enhabit. - Immediately contact the Legal department at 1-214-239-6500 or 877-330-7657 regarding investigations by the Occupational Health and Safety Administration (OSHA), Environmental Protection Agency (EPA) or the Food and Drug Administration (FDA).
+- A company that submits false claims can receive heavy civil and even criminal monetary penalties. - False statements contained in a government filing or report could subject the company or the employee responsible for preparing and submitting the filing or report to civil or criminal penalties. - If you suspect that a false claim has been made, immediately contact the ethics and compliance department or the ethics and compliance hotline at 833.254.2212. - Immediately contact the legal department if you are contacted by a government agent in connection with an investigation of Enhabit. - Immediately contact the legal department at 214.239.6500 or 877.330.7657 regarding investigations by the Occupational Health and Safety Administration (OSHA), Environmental Protection Agency (EPA) or the Food and Drug Administration (FDA).

-STANDARD: We follow political contribution and lobbying laws.
+We follow political contribution and lobbying laws.

 State and federal laws regulate when and how corporate funds may be used in the political process (e.g., direct monetary support of candidates and political parties or lobbying).
 Covered Persons are prohibited from using any corporate funds or resources to help or promote any political candidate or party unless they have obtained approval from the governmental affairs department.
-Unless otherwise permitted based on his or her position, Covered Persons must obtain written approval from the governmental affairs department before communicating with policymakers (congressional and executive branch) about state or federal legislation, executive orders, regulatory matters and other programs and policies and positions of any state or the U.S. government that may be related to Enhabit or other healthcare-industry matters.
+Unless otherwise permitted based on his or her position, Covered Persons must obtain written approval from the legal department before communicating with policymakers (congressional and executive branch) about state or federal legislation, executive orders, regulatory matters and other programs and policies and positions of any state or the U.S. government that may be related to Enhabit or other health care industry matters.

-- Lobbying laws can be complex, so if you have any questions about whether your activities on behalf of the Company could be considered lobbying, contact the governmental affairs department or legal services. - Examples of prohibited activities include: using Company funds to purchase tickets to a political event, paying colleagues to work at a political function or making cash contributions or offering Company assets or services (such as a flight upgrade) to benefit a candidate or political party. - Do not include any expense that could be considered a political contribution in any expense statement, disbursement or request for a disbursement of funds. - Refrain from performing volunteer campaign work while at work and do not use Company time, facilities, email or phone systems for political purposes. - When participating in political activities do not speak or act on behalf of Enhabit or let anyone think that you are speaking or acting on behalf of Enhabit. - Company policies are not intended to encourage or discourage Covered Persons from making personal contributions to candidates, parties or political action committees. - Eligible Covered Persons may contribute to Enhabit's political action committee (PAC).
+• Lobbying laws can be complex, so if you have any questions about whether your activities on behalf of the company could be considered lobbying, contact the governmental affairs department or the legal department.

+- Examples of prohibited activities include: using company funds to purchase tickets to a political event, paying colleagues to work at a political function or making cash contributions or offering company assets or services (such as a flight upgrade) to benefit a candidate or political party. - Do not include any expense that could be considered a political contribution in any expense statement, disbursement or request for a disbursement of funds. - Refrain from performing volunteer campaign work while at work and do not use company time, facilities, email or phone systems for political purposes.

+- When participating in political activities do not speak or act on behalf of Enhabit or let anyone think that you are speaking or acting on behalf of Enhabit. - Company policies are not intended to encourage or discourage Covered Persons from making personal contributions to candidates, parties or political action committees. - Eligible Covered Persons may contribute to Enhabit's political action committee (PAC).
 However, no employee will be compelled or pressured to do so. - Violations of campaign finance laws can receive heavy fines.
 Covered Persons who willfully violate the laws can be subject to criminal sanctions, including substantial fines and imprisonment.

-STANDARD: We strictly adhere to all state and federal fraud, waste and abuse laws.
+We strictly adhere to all state and federal fraud, waste and abuse laws.

-Federal law prohibits a healthcare provider from paying or receiving kickbacks or other improper inducements to or from anyone for the referral of a patient or for the purchase or ordering of healthcare products or services that are paid for with federal healthcare funds.
+Federal law prohibits a health care provider from paying or receiving kickbacks or other improper inducements to or from anyone for the referral of a patient or for the purchase or ordering of health care products or services that are paid for with federal health care funds.
 Many states have similar laws.
 These laws also prohibit referrals of certain types of services that are paid by government entities to entities in which the physicians have financial relationships.
 Entities are prohibited from making claims for such services as well.